 - If you drink alcohol, do so in moderation.

 - Enjoy every day!
 Don’t wait for special days to celebrate the joy of living.
 Celebrate small successes with those who helped achieve them, which will make everyone feel less stressed.

-Updates were made to this article by Julie Birsinger, Nursing Student intern, and Molly Vetter-Smith MPH, MEd, RD, State Health Education Specialist, University of Missouri Extension
+Updates were made to this article by Julie Birsinger, former Nursing Student intern, and Molly Vetter-Smith MPH, MEd, RD, former State Health Education Specialist, University of Missouri Extension